 Amsterdam houses open their gardens

 Normally, these beautiful gardens are not open.
-Only once a year, these Amstedam canal houses open their gardens to the public.
+Only once a year, these Amsterdam canal houses open their gardens to the public.
 Among them are museums and offices, but also private homes.
-In total 25 houses open their garden.
-The gardens of Museum Van Loon, Cromhouthuis, Museum Willet-Holthuysen and Huis Marseille are part of a museum and are open all year round.
+In total 25 houses open their gardens.
+The gardens of Museum Van Loon, Cromhouthuis, Museum Willet-Holthuysen, and Huis Marseille are part of a museum and are open all year round.

-A ticket for the Amsterdam Open Garden Days 2019 is valid on all 3 days.
-This 3 day pass costs € 20 at the door.
+A ticket for the Amsterdam Open Garden Days is valid on all three days.
+This 3-day pass costs € 20 at the door.
 Before 13 June, you can also buy tickets online (€ 18) at Opentuinendagen.nl.
 This ticket is a voucher and needs to be exchanged at one of the addresses below.

 At the door, tickets for the Open Garden Days are available at the following gardens: